PySimpleSQL/pysimplesql/examples/tutorial_files/Journal/tutorial.md

 ## Next improvement - cleaning up the interface
 The first iteration of our design is already working and functional.
 In this improvement, we will fine-tune the GUI to be just a bit cleaner.
-Mainly, we will fix two issues that stick out to me:
+Mainly, we will fix a few issues that stick out to me:
 - The title input element would look nice if it were as wide as the entry MLine element
 - The sorting in the table selector would be nice if it were reversed so that new entries appeared at the top rather than the bottom.